Fellowship for Persons with Intellectual and Developmental Disabilities

 Dear Friends,

-My wife and I are parents of a 22-year-old son living with Down syndrome and understand all the uncertainties parents experience in raising a child with a disability and also the need to more fully value and incorporate them into the life of the Church.
+My wife and I are parents of a twenty-two-year-old son living with Down syndrome and understand all the uncertainties parents experience in raising a child with a disability.
+Fortunately, our parish and community of friends have always been supportive and welcoming to our son.
+He has served at the altar for several years and is employed in a job he enjoys.
+I know that not everyone is as fortunate.

-With this Fellowship, I am personally committed to the day when that story will never be told again.
-This Fellowship is our opportunity to work together to make certain that those living with disabilities are not forgotten in the Church.
-They deserve to live with us in full communion where their unique gifts are realized in the Body of Christ.
+With this fellowship, I am personally committed to the day when those stories will never be told again.
+This fellowship is our opportunity to work together to make certain that those living with disabilities are not forgotten in the Church.
+They deserve to live with us in full communion, where their unique gifts are realized in the Body of Christ.
 With them, we too can grow together in a more perfect love.

 In Christ,